-1. Put public health and safety at risk;
+- Put public health and safety at risk

-2. Go against the best interests of Michigan small businesses in the beer and wine sectors – from craft brewers and winemakers to independent retailers to family owned wholesalers;
+- Go against the best interests of Michigan's beer and wine small businesses (craft brewers and winemakers, independent retailers, family wholesalers, etc)

-3. Run contrary to the concerns of Michigan's citizens; and
+- Run contrary to the concerns of Michigan's citizens

-4. Exceed the parameters of the Executive Order that created the LCARC.
+- Exceed the parameters of the Executive Order that created the LCARC

-MAP along with many others have looked at the available research documenting the most effective strategies for regulating alcohol.
-See CDC Community Guide summary.
+MAP, along with many others, have looked at the available research documenting the most effective strategies for regulating alcohol.
+Please see the CDC Community Guide for more details.

-The ORR recommendations that most threaten public health and safety are:
+The ORR recommends that the most threatening public health and safety deregulations are:

-4. Permit wine sampling and sales at farmers markets.
-Effective August 31, 2013 this ORR recommendation has become law (Public Act 100 of 2013).
+- Permit wine sampling and sales at farmers markets.
+Effective August 31, 2013 this ORR recommendation has become law (Public Act 100).

 The Liquor Control Advisory Rules Committee (LCARC) - Through Executive Order 2011-5, Governor Snyder created the Office of Regulatory Reinvention (ORR) within the Department of Licensing and Regulatory Affairs (LARA).
 The ORR is, "Responsible for completing a systematic review of all existing and proposed rules and rule making processes" in order to create, "a regulatory environment and regulatory processes that are fair, efficient, and conducive to business growth and job creation."
 Click here to see the many organizations that are opposed to deregulating Michigan's alcohol laws.